This website will be updated on a regular basis; please check it frequently.

 9:10-9:25am – reading time;

 9:25am-12:25pm – exam writing time; and

 12:25pm – exam time ends (upload your exam!)

 - All exam times are Pacific Standard Time (PST).
 If you will be in a different time zone (i.e. not in BC) during your exam, please note that all students will begin writing their exams at the same time, unless you have received an academic concession to write your exam at a different start time.
-For example, if you will be in Toronto, and you have a first year exam scheduled at 1:30pm PST, you will begin taking that exam at 4:30pm EST.
+For example, if you will be in Toronto, and you have an exam starting at 9:00am PST, you will begin taking that exam at 12:00pm EST.

-- Students can test downloading a mock exam questions file on Canvas using your Campus Wide Login (CWL) and password.
-On the left side of the screen, click “Courses,” click on “LAW Exams – April 2020,” and then click on “Mock Exam Questions.”
+- Students can test downloading mock exam questions on Canvas using your Campus Wide Login (CWL) and password.
+On the left side of the screen, click “Courses,” click on “LAW Exams – Summer 2020”, and then click on “Mock Exam Questions.”

 - Students will type their exam answers in Examplify on their own laptop/computer (similar to previous exam periods).
 Unlike in previous exam periods: